How to crochet a flat circle

 15.7 / 0.5 = 31.4 stitches

-So we need 31.4 stitches (don’t worry that we’re talking partial stitches at the moment) after 5 rounds to make a flat circle.
+So we need 31.4 stitches after 5 rounds to get a flat circle. (don’t worry that we’re talking partial stitches at the moment).

-Lastly, we use this to calculate what our round multiple should be. (i.e. how many stitches we should start with and increase by.)
+Step 3: Lastly, we use this to calculate what our round multiple should be. (i.e. how many stitches we should start with and increase by each round.)

 To make this calculation, we divide the total number of stitches by the number of rounds: